lRomul/gramtion/README.md

 Links to [example 1](https://twitter.com/GramtionBot/status/1318674709874118656) and [example 2](https://twitter.com/snoWhite_tan/status/963953292383580165) tweets.

+## Current issues

+* The model can only handle photographs, for other types of images prediction are quite random.
+* Not sure if the current bot interface is comfortable for visually impaired users.
+* Some results may reflect inherent gender and racial biases of open datasets.

 ## Dependencies

 Gramtion is mostly made from ready parts:
 * Model taken from [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch)
 * Bot written with [Tweepy](https://github.com/tweepy/tweepy)